 - Support the establishment of a network of laboratories to provide quality control through peer review

-- Audit and evaluate the 47 laboratories (10 per country in Guinea, Guinea-Bissau, Liberia, and Sierra Leone; and seven in Togo): produce an evaluation chart, visit the laboratories, draft an audit report, and organize a feedback workshop.
+- Audit and evaluate the laboratories: produce an evaluation chart, visit the laboratories, draft an audit report, and organize a feedback workshop.

-- Train 47 laboratory technicians: use the modules developed for the RESAOLAB project in the three working languages, train 10 national trainers (two per country), then organize the training sessions these trainers will offer to laboratory personnel.
+- Train laboratory technicians: use the modules developed for the RESAOLABproject and available three languages, train national trainers then organize the training sessions these trainers will offer to laboratory personnel, finally train technicians on laboratory equipment maintenance.

 - Training supervision: help laboratories carry out training and send supervision reports to national authorities.

-- Set up quality management systems: suggest maintenance plans for the equipment, establish quality control measures and a network of laboratories for quality control.
+- Set up quality management systems: establish quality control measures and a network of laboratories for quality control.

 - Organize a final regional meeting to strengthen the national laboratory network.